 Whole house generators come with many important features.
 We'll look at fuel options, safety measures, and costs to help you make the best choice for your home.

-Fuel Options and Efficiency
+Fuel options and efficiency

 Whole house generators can run on different fuels.
 The most common are natural gas, propane, and diesel.